Lochluichart railway station

 Lochluichart railway station is a railway station on the Kyle of Lochalsh Line, serving the village of Lochluichart in the north of Scotland.
 The station is located at the north edge of Loch Luichart, 17 mi 20 chain from Dingwall, between Garve and Achanalt.
-ScotRail, who manage the station, operate all services.
+ScotRail, which manages the station, operates all services.

 History

 The station was opened as Lochluichart High by the Dingwall and Skye Railway on 1 August 1871 as a private station for Lady Ashburton on the Lochluichart Estate.
 It became a public station by 1887.
+Others suggest that it opened as a private station (under the name Lochluichart Lodge) in August 1870, becoming public (and renamed to Lochluichart High) in 1871.

-In 1949 Lochluichart was planned to be relocated to allow the flooding of the area by the Glascarnoch-Luichart-Torr Achilty hydroelectric scheme.
-On 3 May 1954 a new station was opened as Lochluichart as a result of a hydro electric scheme raising the level of Loch Luichart, constructed of red sandstone.
+In 1949, Lochluichart was planned to be relocated to allow the flooding of the area by the Glascarnoch-Luichart-Torr Achilty hydroelectric scheme.
+On 3 May 1954, a new station was opened as Lochluichart as a result of a hydro electric scheme raising the level of Loch Luichart, constructed of red sandstone.
 The deviation required about 2 mi on stone-pitched embankments and in rock cuttings, a 100 ft bridge over the River Conon and a 36 ft bridge.